huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 <img class="hidden dark:block" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/enterprise/dark-network-sec-rate-limit.png" alt="Screenshot of the toggle to enable High rate-limits."/>
 </div>

-Please, note that your Enterprise Plus subscription will be verified when activating this option.
+You need to have a valid Enterprise Plus subscription for this option to take effect.
 2. Ensure the Organization IP Ranges are defined

 Once defined, higher rate limits will apply to members of your organization whose IPs match the defined ranges.